Kajiih/SnakeForge/docs/github-action.md

 - ✅ Check that `uv` cache works
 - ✅ Check that `md test reports` are generated
+- Fix test workflow to upload coverage only once (combine?)
 - Check that coverage is uploaded
 - Create `release` workflow
 - Check if more actions should be added